Baptism

 There are many denominations that practice various forms of baptism.
 Some sprinkle water on the head, others will be immersed or dunked into water.
 At Stateline Church, we believe in full immersion in water.

-The Greek word baptizo literally means to plunge, submerge or immerse.
+The Greek word baptizo literally means to plunge, submerge, or immerse.
 Our English word baptism is a transliteration of the Greek baptizo.
 Baptizo was used in Greek literature to describe the act of immersing or dunking something in water or another liquid.
 It later became a technical term that referred specifically to the Christian practice of baptism.

 In Romans 6:1-11, the Apostle Paul explains how the immersion mode of baptism identifies the believer with the death, burial, and resurrection of Jesus Christ.
 Going under water symbolizes Christ’s death.
-Coming out of the water illustrates his resurrection.
+Coming out of the water illustrates His resurrection.

 Because of this, we hold to baptism by immersion but will sprinkle those with physical disabilities or those who have a psychological reason for not being immersed.